-Australian Self-Published Author A treatise on the subject by W. A. Hewson The aim of this presentation is to assist those Aussies wanting to successfully publish and market their first […]
+A Treatise on the Subject by W. A. Hewson The aim of this presentation is to assist those budding Aussie authors wanting to successfully publish and market their first self-published […]

-The aim of this presentation is to assist those Aussies wanting to successfully publish and market their first self-published book.
-This essay is a response to the several requests I have received recently for hints on publishing one’s own book.
-It does not deal so much with the book’s content, or writing the book, but focuses more on sharing helpful hints learnt and pitfalls experienced, as my wife and I undertook this adventure together.
-This information is only offered as suggestions, exonerating me of any responsibility for any variance that may incur during one’s publishing journey, as each experience is uniquely individual.
-Hopefully, what follows will help to avoid having to blaze your own trail from scratch.
-This is a wordy discourse and will require taking the time to quietly and thoughtfully process its gems.
+The aim of this presentation is to assist those budding Aussie authors wanting to successfully publish and market their first self-published book.
+This essay is a response to the many requests I have received for hints on publishing one’s own book, having seen the quality of my books and their ongoing success in the marketplace.
+This treatise does not deal so much with the book’s content, or how to write a book, but focuses more on sharing helpful hints learnt and pitfalls experienced, starting from the finished written work to the published printed work and then finally the distributed marketed work.
+This information is only offered as suggestions, and exonerates me of responsibility for any variance that may incur during one’s own publishing experience, as each experience is uniquely individual.
+Hopefully, what follows will help the reader avoid having to blaze their own trail from scratch, and prevent wasting energy, time and money.
+This is a wordy discourse and will require time to quietly and thoughtfully process its gems.

 1. Before you start: